kmdn/mannheim-nel/README.md

 -DOCSTART- ([DOC ID])

 The doc id can be anything you choose, but for dev documents it should include 'testa' and for test documents it should include 'testb'.
-Each line thereafter, should have four feilds separated by tabs: Token, [BIO tag](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), full name of mention, title of entity it refers to and wikipedia page URL.
+Each line thereafter, should have five fields separated by tabs: Token, [BIO tag](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), full name of mention, title of entity it refers to and wikipedia page URL.
 For example:

-German    B    German    German    http://en.wikipedia.org/wiki/Germany
+German\tB\tGerman\tGermany\thttp://en.wikipedia.org/wiki/Germany

-European    B    European Commision    European_Commission     http://en.wikipedia.org/wiki/European_Commission
+European\tB\tEuropean Commision\tEuropean_Commission\thttp://en.wikipedia.org/wiki/European_Commission

-Commision    I    European Commision    European_Commission     http://en.wikipedia.org/wiki/European_Commission
+Commision\tI\tEuropean Commision\tEuropean_Commission\thttp://en.wikipedia.org/wiki/European_Commission

 Each document should be demarcated by a blank line.
 A default config file is provided and can be used to train a new model on CPU like so